zowe/docs-site/docs/extend/extend-apiml/onboard-an-existing-java-jersey-rest-api-service.md

       * **mfaas.discovery.info.serviceTitle**

-        This parameter specifies the human readable name of the API service instance (for example, "`Endevor Prod`" or "`Sysview LPAR1`").
+        This parameter specifies the human readable name of the API service instance (for example, "Endevor Prod" or "Sysview LPAR1").
 This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

          ![Service Status](../../images/api-mediation/Service-Status.png)

          **Tip:** We recommend that you provide a good default value or give good naming examples to the customers.

       * **mfaas.discovery.info.description**

-          Specifies a short description of the API service.
+          This parameter is a short description of the API service.

           **Example:** "`CA Endevor SCM - Production Instance`" or "`CA SYSVIEW running on LPAR1`".
           This value is displayed in the API Catalog when a specific API service instance is selected.
 This parameter is externalized and set by the customer system administrator.

         **Tip:** We recommend that you provide a good default value or give good naming examples to the customers.
 Describe the service so that the end user knows the function of the service.

       * **mfaas.discovery.info.swaggerLocation**

         This parameter specifies the location of a static swagger document.
 The JSON document contained in this file is displayed instead of the automatically generated API documentation.
 The JSON file must contain a valid OpenAPI 2.x Specification document.
 This value is optional and commented out by default.

-        **Note:** Specifying a `swaggerLocation` value disables the automated JSON API documentation generation with the SpringFox library.
+        **Note:** Specifying a `swaggerLocation` value disables the automated JSON API documentation generation with the _SpringFox_ library.
 By disabling auto-generation, you need to keep the contents of the manual swagger definition consistent with your endpoints.
 We recommend to use auto-generation to prevent incorrect endpoint definitions in the static swagger documentation.

     d. **Metadata Parameters**

       The routing rules can be modified with parameters in the metadata configuration code block.

-      **Note:** If your REST API does not conform to Zowe API Mediation Layer REST API Building codes, configure routing to transform your actual endpoints (serviceUrl) to `gatewayUrl` format.
+      **Note:** If your REST API does not conform to Zowe API Mediation layer REST API Building codes, configure routing to transform your actual endpoints (serviceUrl) to gatewayUrl format.
 For more information see: [REST API Building Codes](https://docops.ca.com/display/IWM/Guidelines+for+Building+a+New+API)

-      * **`eureka.instance.metadata-map.routed-services.<prefix>`**
+      * `eureka.instance.metadata-map.routed-services.<prefix>`

-        This parameter specifies a name for the routing rules group.
-This parameter is only for logical grouping of additional parameters.
+        This parameter specifies a name for routing rules group.
+This parameter is only for logical grouping of further parameters.
 You can specify an arbitrary value but it is a good development practice to mention the group purpose in the name.

         **Examples:**
         ```
         api_v1
         api_v2
         ```
-      * **`eureka.instance.metadata-map.routed-services.<prefix>.gatewayUrl`**
+      * `eureka.instance.metadata-map.routed-services.<prefix>.gatewayUrl`

            Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The gateway-url parameter sets the target endpoint on the gateway.

-      * **`metadata-map.routed-services.<prefix>.serviceUrl`**
+      * `metadata-map.routed-services.<prefix>.serviceUrl`

           Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
 The service-url parameter points to the target endpoint on the gateway.

-      * **`eureka.instance.metadata-map.apiml.apiInfo.apiId`**
+      * `eureka.instance.metadata-map.apiml.apiInfo.apiId`

           This parameter specifies the API identifier that is registered in the API Mediation Layer installation.
 The API ID uniquely identifies the API in the API Mediation Layer.
           The same API can be provided by multiple services.
 The API ID can be used to locate the same APIs that are provided by different services.
 The creator of the API defines this ID.
           The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.`.

           We recommend that you use your organization as the prefix.

-      * **`eureka.instance.metadata-map.apiml.apiInfo.gatewayUrl`**
+      * `eureka.instance.metadata-map.apiml.apiInfo.gatewayUrl`

-          This parameter specifies the base path at the API gateway where the API is available.
-Ensure that it is the same path as the _gatewayUrl_ value in the _routes_ sections.
+          The base path at the API gateway where the API is available.
+Ensure that it is the same path as the `gatewayUrl` value in the `routes` sections.

-      * **`eureka.instance.metadata-map.apiml.apiInfo.documentationUrl`**
+      * `eureka.instance.metadata-map.apiml.apiInfo.documentationUrl`

           (Optional) This parameter specifies a link to external documentation, if needed.
 The link to the external documentation can be included along with the Swagger documentation.

-      * **`eureka.instance.metadata-map.apiml.apiInfo.swaggerUrl`**
+      * `eureka.instance.metadata-map.apiml.apiInfo.swaggerUrl`

           (Optional) This parameter specifies the HTTP or HTTPS address where the Swagger JSON document is available.

-        **Important!** Ensure that each of the values for gatewayUrl parameter are unique in the configuration.
-Duplicate gatewayUrl values may cause requests to be routed to the wrong service URL.
+        **Important!** Ensure that each of the values for the `gatewayUrl` parameter are unique in the configuration.
+Duplicate `gatewayUrl` values may cause requests to be routed to the wrong service URL.

         **Note:** The endpoint `/api-doc` returns the API service Swagger JSON.
 This endpoint is introduced by the `@EnableMfaasInfo` annotation and is utilized by the API Catalog.

     e. **Swagger Api-Doc Parameters**

-      Parameter in this section configure API Version Header Information, specifically the [InfoObject](https://swagger.io/specification/#infoObject) section, and adjusts Swagger documentation that your API service returns.
+      This parameter configures API Version Header Information, specifically the [InfoObject](https://swagger.io/specification/#infoObject) section, and adjusts Swagger documentation that your API service returns.
 Use the following format:

       ```
     api-info: